Download a printable version of Where to Start (1.5 MB PDF)

 In each state or territory, there is a government department whose job it is to respond to requests for access to the records of state wards.
 To apply for access to ward files, please contact these government departments:

-For records relating to state wards from the ACT, contact Community Services in NSW – before 1989, children from the ACT were sometimes placed in institutional and foster care in NSW.
+For records relating to state wards from the ACT, contact Communities & Justice in NSW – before 1989, children from the ACT were sometimes placed in institutional and foster care in NSW.

-Contact the Care Leavers Records Access Unit in Community Services for access to ward records.
+Contact the Care Leavers Records Access Unit in Communities & Justice for access to ward records.

 For access to files relating to children under the care of the NT government, contact the Department for Children and Families.
 The majority of these records have been extensively indexed.

-For access to government records in Queensland, contact the Right to Information Unit in the Department of Communities, Child Safety and Disability Services.
+For access to government records in Queensland, contact the Right to Information Unit in the Department of Child Safety, Youth and Women.

-The After Care Support Program provides assistance to access records of people who were in State care in Tasmania.
+The After Care Support Program, run by Children Youth and Families, provides assistance in accessing records of people who were in State care in Tasmania.

-In Victoria, contact the Family Information, Networks and Discovery (FIND) team in the Department of Human Services.
+In Victoria, contact the FOI Unit in the Department of Families, Fairness and Housing.

-Contact the Department for Child Protection and Family Support to access information about former state wards in WA.
+Contact Department of Communities, Freedom of Information Unit to access information about former state wards in WA.